 3. The right-hand side, something I like to call, The Descending Line, is the coming down of the stress response: relaxation and de-activation which brings the body back to its resting baseline state.

-What commonly happens is that we hover at the high point of that curve, or somewhere just to the left, or to the right of it which I depict in this next drawing.
+What commonly happens is that we hover at the high point of that curve, or somewhere just to the left, or to the right of it.

 Think about what you do when you hold back tears after an accident or emotional upset.